 Studies on patients or volunteers require ethics committee approval and informed consent, which should be documented in the paper.
 Appropriate consents, permissions and releases must be obtained where an author wishes to include case details or other personal information or images of patients and any other individuals in an Elsevier publication.
 Written consents must be retained by the author but copies should not be provided to the journal.
 Only if specifically requested by the journal in exceptional circumstances (for example if a legal issue arises) the author must provide copies of the consents or evidence that such consents have been obtained.
-For more information, please review the [Elsevier Policy on the Use of Images or Personal Information of Patients or other](#)
+For more information, please review the [Elsevier Policy on the Use of Images or Personal Information of Patients or other Individuals](#).

-Individuals.
 Unless you have written permission from the patient (or, where applicable, the next of kin), the personal details of any patient included in any part of the article and in any supplementary materials (including all illustrations and videos) must be removed before submission.

-Declaration of interest
+Declaration of competing interest

 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
-Examples of potential competing interests include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
-Authors must disclose any interests in two places:
+Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
+Authors should complete the declaration of competing interest statement using [this template](#) and upload to the submission system at the Attach/Upload Files step.
+Note: Please do not convert the .docx template to another file type.
+Author signatures are not required.
+If there are no interests to declare, please choose the first option in the template.
+[More information.](#)